How To Get a New Social Security Number for an Adopted Child—A Complete Guide

 A Step-by-Step Guide to Obtaining a Social Security Number for an Adopted Child

 If your child received an SSN before being adopted, you can apply for a new one.
-Many parents choose this to protect their child’s identity, as a brand new SSN shields the child from any risks their previous SSN may have been exposed to.
-While some parents may want to obtain it immediately, it’s advisable to wait until you have the updated birth certificate so that the details match the ones on the Social Security card.
-Here’s a step-by-step guide to simplify the application process:
+Many parents do this to protect their child’s identity since a brand new SSN shields the child from any risks their previous SSN may have been exposed to.

-4. Await confirmation—Once your application is approved, a new Social Security card will be sent to the address you provided on the form.
+3. Await confirmation—Once your application is approved, a new Social Security card will be sent to the address you provided on the form.
 Typically, this process takes 6–12 weeks, although there may be delays due to busy periods or special circumstances.
 If any issues arise with your application, the SSA will contact you directly

 How To Protect Your Adopted Child’s SSN

-After receiving an SSN for your adopted child, you should take precautions to safeguard it.
-Regrettably, children’s SSNs are more susceptible to identity theft—and foster or adopted children are especially vulnerable due to their personal information passing through multiple hands and systems, which increases the risk of exposure or mishandling.
-Here are five vital tips to help you safeguard your adopted child’s SSN:
+After receiving an SSN for your adopted child, you should take precautions to safeguard it since identity criminals often target children’s SSNs.
+Foster or adopted children are especially vulnerable to identity theft because their personal information passes through multiple hands and systems, increasing the risk of exposure or mishandling.

 2. Limit SSN sharing

-3. Regularly monitor credit reports
+3. Monitor credit reports regularly

 4. Educate your child on digital security